Red Hat OpenDaylight Product Guide

 OpenDaylight can operate as a DHCP server.
 However, using the neutron DHCP agent provides High Availability (HA) and support for VM instance metadata (cloud-init).
 Therefore Red Hat recommends to deploy the DHCP agent, rather than relying on OpenDaylight for such functionality.

-Red Hat OpenStack Platform 12 supports both IPv4 and IPv6 tenant networks.
+Red Hat OpenStack Platform 11 only provides support for IPv4 tenant networks.

 5.4.
 Routing between OpenStack networks